-The Transformative Leadership DNP track is designed for nurses in systems/indirect care delivery positions, which includes, executive leadership, nursing administration, health informatics, health policy, public health, and quality/safety, among others.
+The post-master's to DNP track is designed for nurses who hold a MSN degree and function or seek roles in systems/indirect care delivery positions, which includes, executive leadership, nursing administration, health informatics, health policy, public health, nurse educator, and quality/safety, among others.
 Transformative leadership is an advanced nursing role that drives healthcare change through participatory collaboration, mobilization of collective action and systemic transformation.
 The transformative leader ignites the quest for robust evidence to produce optimized interventions and measurable individual and population healthcare outcomes.
-This advanced nursing role inspires synergy though clear and articulate communication to create visionary approaches to healthcare delivery that benefit all participants.
+This advanced nursing role inspires synergy through clear and articulate communication to create visionary approaches to healthcare delivery that benefit all participants.